Campina (company)

 Campina is a Dutch dairy cooperative.
-Main brands include Campina, Landliebe and Mona.
-In 2008, it merged with Royal Frieslands Foods.
+Main brands include Campina and Mona.
+In 2008, it merged with Royal Friesland Foods.
 The name of the new company is FrieslandCampina.

 The company history starts with many village cooperatives that gradually merged into each other and thus became big regional companies.
 Campina in its current form was created in 1989 by the merge of two of such regional cooperatives, Melkunie Holland and DMV Campina.
 After this merger the company was named Campina Melkunie until it dropped the Melkunie part in 2001.